christiandudel/ifr_age/README.md

 ## Limitations

 Our estimates come with considerable uncertainty.
 This, first, includes the uncertainty as expressed through prediction intervals as provided above.
-Moreover, the age-specific IFR estimates of Levin et al. are based on a model and as such depend on several assumptions, and it is not clear whether they can be directly applied to Germany.
+Second, the age-specific IFR estimates of Levin et al. are based on a model and as such depend on several assumptions, and it is not clear whether they can be directly applied to Germany.
 Also, estimates of age-specific infection fatality rates coming from other studies sometimes differ considerably, in particular for higher ages which are very important for the final result [7].
-Finally, the age-specific prevalence of COVID-19 as implemented in several scenarios could turn out to be rather different from what we assume, and currently no reliable estimates are available.
+Third, the age-specific prevalence of COVID-19 as implemented in several scenarios could turn out to be rather different from what we assume, and currently no reliable estimates are available.
+Finally, the results also depend to some extent on minor modelling choices, such as using an open age interval and the age-specific IFR used for this interval.

 ## Conclusions